-Long Term: Typical long-term parking for office buildings should consist of either bicycle lockers or locked rooms within the parking garage or the building.
+Class 1-Typical Class 1 parking for office buildings should consist of either bicycle lockers or locked rooms within the parking garage or the building.
 Variations include allowing employees to bring their bicycles into their own office or work area.
 Where city ordinance permits, bicycle parking can often be carved out of unused spaces inside buildings, such as under stairwells.
-Signage and wayfinding to bike parking areas should always be provided.

-The exact quantity will need to be determined by monitoring use and demand.
-The minimum supply should match Table 10-3.
+The exact quantity will need to be determined by monitoring use.
+The initial supply should be equal to 3% percent of the number of employees or as recommended in Table 10-3.